Hungarians in Ukraine: Minority rights

 Residents in seven of Mukachevo Raion's villages have the option to learn the Hungarian language in a school or home school environment.
 The first Hungarian College in Ukraine is in Berehovo, the II.
 Rákoczi Ferenc College.

 In 2017 a new education law made Ukrainian the required language of primary education in state schools from grade five.
 This led to a rapid deterioration of Hungary–Ukraine relations over this issue.
 Hungary continues to block Ukraine's attempt to integrate within the EU and NATO over disputes on minority rights.
 László Brenzovics, at the time (Note: In the 2019 Ukrainian parliamentary election László Brenzovics failed to get re-elected into the Verkhovna Rada (Ukraine's national parliament).) the only ethnic Hungarian in the Verkhovna Rada (Ukraine's national parliament), said that "There is a sort of purposeful policy, which besides narrowing the rights of all minorities, tries to portray the Hungarian minority as the enemy in Ukrainian public opinion."

 In 2017 there were 71 Hungarian schools in Ukraine with 16,000 enrolled students.

 In 2019 there were 72 secondary education Hungarian schools in Ukraine with 13,247 students plus 26 (secondary education) schools with mixed Ukrainian language/Hungarian language education.
 All of them were located in Zakarpattia Oblast.

 In January 2020 the 2017 Ukrainian education law was changed and made it legal to teach "one or more disciplines" in "two or more languages – in the official state language, in English, in another official languages of the European Union".
 All not state funded schools were made free to choose their own language of instruction.
-This policy change did not improve Hungary–Ukraine relations and Hungarian minority groups in also continued to be unsatisfied and demanded the whole 2017 law to be abolished.
+This policy change did not improve Hungary–Ukraine relations and Hungarian minority groups in Ukraine also continued to be unsatisfied and demanded the whole 2017 law to be abolished.
 According to the 2020 law until the fifth year of education all lessons can be completely taught in the minority language without mandatory teaching of subjects in Ukrainian.
 In the fifth year not less than 20% of the lessons must be taught in Ukrainian.
 Then every year the volume of teaching in the state language (Ukrainian) should increase, reaching 40% in the ninth grade.
 In the twelfth and final year at least 60% of education should be taught in Ukrainian.

 The 2017 language education law stipulated a 3-year transitional period to come in full effect.
 In February 2018, this period was extended until 2023.
 In June 2023 this period was again extended to September 2024.

 In late 2022 the Language ombudsman reported that most of the 108 schools in Berehove Raion had classes with the Hungarian language of instruction alongside Ukrainian, but in 37 of them no class had been formed in which the training took place only in Ukrainian.

 The general manager of the Hungarian State Opera, Szilveszter Ókovács, claimed in a February 2023 letter published in The Guardian "in today’s Ukraine it is forbidden to use the Hungarian language today."